 Al-Anon is meant to support you, as well as the person with the substance use disorder.
 These programs help individuals define and develop healthy boundaries.
 In addition, members are encouraged to make self-care a priority.

 Individuals with an active or newly recovering substance use disorder can create chaos, drama, and intensity without meaning to.
 It isn’t malicious.

 Substance use disorders chemically alter brain chemistry.
 Altered brains need time to recover.
 Before and during recovery, the behavior of your child will be erratic.
 Don’t expect a 24-hour cure for someone with a substance use disorder.
 Recovery is a life-long process and requires patience.

 You will need some recovery time yourself.
 The experience isn’t simple.
 Learning how to firmly set and adhere to boundaries and take care of yourself when you’re going through something as draining as this are both vital to being able to help your loved one overcome their addiction, and Al-Anon can teach you these skills.

 - Create time for themselves without overexerting themselves to help their child.
 You aren’t any good to anyone if you are exhausted from “helping.”

 - It’s okay to say, “No.” If you need some space from your child, in or out of recovery, take some space.
 Time away from the insanity of addiction isn’t a luxury; it’s a necessity.

 - Don’t feel guilty for putting your needs first.
 Your needs matter too.

 - For more information, read the Al-Anon FAQ.

-Al-anon and Nar-Anon help family members, especially parents, of those living with a substance use disorder to understand better their struggles and how to be a better support resource.
+Al-Anon helps family members, especially parents, of those living with a substance use disorder to understand better their struggles and how to be a better support resource.
 The Ranch Pennsylvania can guide you as you navigate this journey.
-Call 717.969.9126 if you need support or information on a loved one’s substance use disorder.
+Call 717.969.9126 if you need support or information about a loved one’s substance use disorder.